Meet the Artist

 Michele Cole

-I grew up in a small coastal town in New Jersey, where hours spent beachcombing and collecting objects washed ashore shaped my early connection to the natural world.
-A short walk from home brought sand underfoot and salt air to my lungs, immersing me in shoreline rhythms that continually flow through my work.
+I grew up in a small coastal town in New Jersey, where beachcombing and collecting what the tide left behind shaped my early connection to the natural world.
+A short walk from home brought sand underfoot and salt air to my lungs, immersing me in the rhythms of the shoreline that continue to surface in my work.

 During that time, my family owned a small business on the local boardwalk.
-Visits often led me next door to a rock and shell shop, where I spent hours studying fossils and stones, learning their names and imagining their origins.
-I bought my first fossil there with my allowance, an object that sparked a lasting fascination with natural history and the way materials transform over time.
+I often wandered into the rock and shell shop next door, spending hours studying fossils and stones.
+With my allowance, I bought my first fossil there, beginning a lasting interest in natural history and how materials transform over time.

 Artist Statement